blakeruprecht/blakeruprecht.github.io/content/blog/python-scipy.md

 ---
-title: Python scientific computing packages
+title: Useful Python packages for science
 date: 2024-03-17
 description: '"The core useful Python packages for scientific computing are Numpy to make arrays, Scipy for math equations, Pandas for data manipulation, and Matplotlib for visualizations.
 I go over briefly the basic usage of each."'
 ---